nhost/nhost/packages/react-auth/README.md

+# ⚠️ This package is depricated

+Use the new [`@nhost/react`](https://github.com/nhost/nhost/tree/main/packages/react) package instead.

 # Nhost React Auth

 For easy usage of Auth with [Nhost](https://nhost.io).

-## Deprecation notice

-This package is deprecated.
-It is recommended to use `@nhost/react` instead.
-If you want to continue to use it, don't forget to add `@nhost/react` to your packages as it is now a peer dependency.

 ## Install